-What should your search snippet say?
+Subsequently, the next question is: What should your search snippet say?
 Figuring out the keywords or keyphrases your audience uses will help you decide.
-We talk about keywords in our next article.
-For now, ensure that the search snippet summarizes the content of your page in an interesting way.
+We explain further in the next article: How to use keywords in your content.
+In the meantime, ensure that the search snippet summarizes the content of your page in an interesting way.

 Attractive Results Rank Higher

-Optimizing your search results snippet doesn’t just make it look good – it will help you rank higher too.
+Optimizing your search results snippet doesn’t just make it look good – it will also help you rank higher.
 Search engines often use the click through rate to determine a website’s ranking.
 Brian Dean from Backlinko explains how to take advantage of this in his video below.

 Set a SEO Title Template